vijaykumar91/Power-BI-Embed-AZURE-Capacity-Stop-Resume-using-PHP/README.md

 The most effective method to call Azure REST APIs with Postman This article will tell you the best way to rapidly verify with the Azure REST APIs by means of the customer id/secret strategy.
 We support you keep perusing beneath to find out about what comprises a REST activity, however in the event that you have to rapidly call the APIs.

 The Azure REST APIs require a Bearer Token Authorization header.
-The docs work superbly clarifying each validation necessity, however, don't reveal to you how to rapidly begin.
+The docs work superbly clarifying each validation necessity, however, don’t reveal to you how to rapidly begin.
 This post will ideally tackle that for you.

 Make AAD[AZURE ACTIVE DIRECTORY] Token Request:
-This Make will POST to https://login.microsoftonline.com//{{tenantId}}/oauth2/token with our Service Principal settings and afterward, in the "Tests" will set a Postman Global Variable called bearerToken to the access_token in the reaction.
+This Make will POST to https://login.microsoftonline.com//{{tenantId}}/oauth2/token with our Service Principal settings and afterward, in the “Tests” will set a Postman Global Variable called bearerToken to the access_token in the reaction.

+postman_request_token

 Set Environment Variables:
-At the point when you tapped on the "Run in Postman" button Postman likewise made an Environment for you called "Sky blue REST".
+At the point when you tapped on the “Run in Postman” button Postman likewise made an Environment for you called “Sky blue REST”.
 You will presently set your Service Principal settings in the Environment to be utilized in the solicitations.

-Snap on the apparatus symbol in the upper right hand corner of Postman and select Manage Environments.
+Snap on the apparatus symbol in the upper right hand corner of Postman and select Manage Environments. postmant_settings

-Snap on the Azure REST Environment and you will see all the necessary settings.
+Snap on the Azure REST Environment and you will see all the necessary settings. postman_settings_azure

 Enter every one of your settings from the Service Principal we made before.
-Here's the means by which they map:
+Here’s the means by which they map:

 tenant = XXXXXXX
 appId = XXXXXXX